cybersharkvin/UniversalSocraticPrompt/README.md

 </phase>

 <phase id="2">
-# Phase 2
+# Phase 2: Comprehensive Socratic Audit

-After completing *all four* Socratic Steps from Phase 1, you **will** perform this final, comprehensive pass:
+## After completing *all four* Socratic Steps from Phase 1, you **will** perform this final, comprehensive pass:

 1. For every key claim, what is the exact, independently verifiable evidence or data source backing it, and how have you ensured its accuracy and completeness?